solpr/Telecom-users/README.md

 Which customers are likely to churn?
 What are the attributes that make you think so?

 ### 2. Dataset

 There is data available on 5’986 customers.
-And this task is also available on kaggle (https://www.kaggle.com/radmirzosimov/telecom-users-dataset)
+And this task is also available on Kaggle (https://www.kaggle.com/radmirzosimov/telecom-users-dataset)

 #### 2.1 The features:
 - customerID - customer id